Back to species list

 Culture

-Has been suggested as the model for the Hamsa in Indian mythology.
-Alternatively, scholars propose the bar-headed goose is likely the Kadamb mentioned in ancient and medieval Sanskrit literature, with Hamsa generally referring to the swan.
-Featured on a Soviet postage stamp commemorating the species.
+Suggested as the model for the Hamsa in Indian mythology, though some interpretations identify it as the Kadamb in Sanskrit literature, reserving Hamsa for the swan.
+Featured on a Soviet postage stamp.

 Source: Wikipedia · CC BY-SA 3.0